Before you start

 You’ll also spot key words and get used to the language the employer is using.
-Use the same language when you make a CV, so it's easier for the person reading it to see how you match up.
+Use the same language when you create a CV, so it's easier for the person reading it to see how you match up.

 Think about how you’ll order your CV

 When you write a CV, you can lay it out in different ways, depending on what you want to show the employer.
 Put the most important information for this particular job is at the top.
 Have they asked for a qualification?
 Do they want work experience in something?
 Or are specific skills important to them?
 The job description will help you decide what to prioritise.